enfabrica/enkit/staco/README.md

 At time of writing, there are three formats supported by `staco` to describe a patch:

-1. `jd` fomat, native of the jd library.
+1. **jd** fomat, native of the jd library.
-2. Merge Patch format, defined by [RFC 7386](https://datatracker.ietf.org/doc/html/rfc7386).
+2. **Merge** format, defined by [RFC 7386](https://datatracker.ietf.org/doc/html/rfc7386).
-3. JSON Patch format, defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
+3. **JSON Patch** format, defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).

 You can use the [online tool here](http://play.jd-tool.io/) to generate a patch between two jsons, or use the `staco diff --input "$(< /tmp/before.json)" --output "$(< /tmp/after.json)"` to generate the diff.
 The patch can normally be used and re-used easily from a script.

-Watch out though that both the online tool and the `staco diff` command generate a patch that is far from optimal: you will need some tweaking to make it reasonable.
+Watch out though that both the online tool and the `staco diff` command generate a patch that is far from optimal: while valid, you will probably want to do some tweaking to make it reasonable.

 For example, let's say we wanted to add a new run in the example above, and prepend it to the list of runs (first run is always the most recent one).